jonasvm/slr-tiny-machine-learning-models-for-computer-vision/ieee/surveys/extractions/slr5_analysis.md

-# SLR3 Analysis
+# SLR5 Analysis

 ## 1. Basic Information

 **Title:**
-Tiny Machine Learning: Progress and Futures
+A Review on Resource-Constrained Embedded Vision Systems-Based Tiny Machine Learning for Robotic Applications

 **Authors:**
-Ji Lin; Ligeng Zhu; Wei-Ming Chen; Wei-Chen Wang; Song Han
+Miguel Beltrán-Escobar, Teresa E. Alarcón, Jesse Y. Rumbo-Morales, Sonia López, Gerardo Ortiz-Torres, Felipe D. J. Sorcia-Vázquez

 **Year:**
-2023
+2024

 **Journal / Conference:**
-IEEE Circuits and Systems Magazine
+Algorithms (MDPI)

 **Type of Review:**
-Narrative survey / perspective review (not a formal systematic literature review)
+Narrative review / State-of-the-art survey

 ---

-## 2. Scope and Purpose of the Review
+# 2. Scope and Purpose of the Review

 **Main Objective of the Review**

-To review the progress of Tiny Machine Learning (TinyML) and present techniques that enable deep learning on extremely resource-constrained devices such as microcontrollers.
+To present a state-of-the-art overview of Tiny Machine Learning (TinyML) applied to resource-constrained embedded vision systems used in robotic applications.

 **Problem the Review Claims to Solve**

-Running and training deep learning models on microcontrollers is difficult due to severe constraints such as:

-* extremely limited SRAM
-* limited flash storage
-* low computational capacity
-* lack of traditional OS/runtime environments
+Deploying machine learning and computer vision algorithms on embedded devices with limited computational resources, memory, and power consumption remains challenging, especially for real-time robotic applications.

 **Scope**

-* TinyML
+- TinyML
+- Embedded vision systems
+- Robotics
-* Edge AI
+- Edge AI
-* Efficient deep learning for microcontrollers
-* On-device training
-* Algorithm–system co-design for embedded ML
+- Resource-constrained hardware platforms

 **Main Contributions Claimed by the Authors**

-* Overview of the TinyML research landscape
-* Discussion of algorithmic and system techniques enabling TinyML
-* Presentation of the MCUNet framework
-* Description of methods for TinyML inference and training
-* Identification of future research challenges in TinyML
+- A state-of-the-art review of TinyML implementations in embedded vision systems.
+- Classification of embedded platforms according to hardware architecture, vision sensors, power consumption, and software platforms.
+- Comparative analysis of low-cost embedded hardware used for TinyML.
+- Demonstration of a TinyML implementation on three embedded devices.

 ---

-## 3. Search Methodology
+# 3. Search Methodology

 **Databases Used**